Why I Stopped Blogging (and Haven’t Regretted It)

 I’m definitely no quitter!
 And, I don’t see giving up my blog as quitting.
 Rather, I view it as moving on from something that’s no longer in my best interests and doesn’t serve me.

 I do love to write though.
-And, fortunately for me, I have another (professional) outlet for my writing — my job writing and managing the content for About.com’s India Travel website.
-This is my real passion, and it’s suited me well to be able to devote more time to it.
+And, fortunately for me, I have another (professional) outlet for my writing — my job creating the India travel content for US-based travel site Tripsavvy (formerly About.com).
+This is my real passion, and it’s suited me to be able to devote more time to it.
+If you’re interested in India travel, I post all my articles to my About India Travel Facebook Page.
+Please like it!

 It’s not all rosy though.
 I dislike having let down my loyal readers, many of whom still inquire about my blog.
 However, these days there are a some excellent blogs written by foreigners married to Indians, and foreigners living in India, that people can use as resources.